 - 1. The region has recently seen the economic hardship that double digit BPA rate increases can inflict.
 Under this proposal, BPA's customers will be making a long-term commitment to BPA's financial integrity by assuming much of the market and resource risks currently borne by BPA.
-In order to make such a long-term commitment, it is imperative that these customers obtain meaningful and enforceable participation in the process for setting BPA's expenditures, and the rates these customers will pay under the new contracts.
-This participation may take the form of an advisory group and contractual rate provisions.
+Since BPA has excluded spending and cost issues from its wholesale rate cases, currently there is no meaningful forum in which customers can voice their concerns regarding BPA spending.
+In order to make a long-term contractual commitment to BPA, it is imperative that these customers obtain meaningful and enforceable participation in the process for setting BPA's expenditures, and the rates these customers will pay under the new contracts.
+This participation may take the form of an advisory group and contractual rate provisions that provide a remedy when BPA spending exceeds certain levels.
 The purpose of these mechanisms is to ensure that the commitment made by the customers to BPA's financial security under the new, long-term contracts is matched by an enforceable ability to ensure that rates they will pay are based only on necessary and legitimate costs. - 2.
-The BPA's existing long-term transactions (both within and outside the Region) will be treated as system obligations until their expiration, with the costs and benefits of such transactions being spread to all BPA firm power rates.11 - 3.
+The BPA's existing long-term transactions (both within and outside the Region) will be treated as system obligations until their expiration, with the costs and benefits of such transactions being spread to all BPA firm power rates.
+10 - 3.
 BPA will not include the costs of any additional resources or transactions in the Defined FBS or the Slice or Requirements pools except as provided in this settlement proposal. - 4.
 The costs that BPA incurs to procure the resources necessary to serve BPA's firm power sales to DSI customers (if any), and to serve the first 75 aMW of new preference customers will be included in the costs used to calculate to the rates charged to Requirements and Slice purchasers (other than those who elect the supply reduction option described in section III(C)(3)), and in the calculation of financial benefits to the investor owned utilities.
-If a DSI purchaser ceases to purchase power from BPA, upon the expiration of any power purchase made to supply such customer, the costs of such power purchase will be removed from the Requirements and Slice rates, and from the calculation of investor owned utility financial benefits. - 5.
-Funding for conservation and renewable discounts (C&RD) and market transformation will be increased and stabilized, with specific funding provided for renewable resources.
-Funding at current levels will be maintained through FY 2006 for all existing conservation and renewable resource programs.
-Conservation and renewable program treatment is described in more detail in Section VII below.
+If a DSI purchaser ceases to purchase power from BPA, upon the expiration of any power purchase made to supply such customer, the costs of such power purchase will be removed from the Requirements and Slice rates, and from the calculation of investor owned utility financial benefits.